-COVID-19 can be mild or severe.
-Older people with other health conditions seem to be at higher risk for severe illness and death.
+COVID-19 can be mild or severe, and it can affect anyone.
+However, older people with other health conditions seem to be at higher risk for severe illness and death.

 What to Do If You Feel Sick